omoultosEthTuDelft/web/index.md

 <h5>News</h5>

 <section markdown="1">

+- April 2022: The Mechanical Engineering of TU Delft is ranked 4th according to the 2021 QS Rankings. <a href="https://www.tudelft.nl/en/about-tu-delft/facts-and-figures/tu-delft-in-international-rankings/subject-rankings"> More details here</a> (for TU Delft employees).
 - February 2022: Welcome to the group <a href="https://www.linkedin.com/in/caspervandergeest/?originalSubdomain=nl"> Casper</a>!
 - September 2021: Otto is featured as an Emerging Investigator in the Journal of Chemical Physics with the article <a href="https://aip.scitation.org/doi/full/10.1063/5.0062408">Vapor pressures and vapor phase compositions of choline chloride urea and choline chloride ethylene glycol deep eutectic solvents from molecular simulation</a>, which is also featured as an Editor's pick. <a href="https://www.tudelft.nl/2021/tu-delft-process-technology-institute/dr-othon-moultos-is-featured-as-an-emerging-investigator-in-the-journal-of-chemical-physics">Short story here</a>.
 - July 2021: Our article on the <a href="https://pubs.acs.org/doi/10.1021/acs.jced.1c00300?ref=pdf">diffusivities of hydrogen and oxygen in water</a> is selected as Editor's choice in ACS Journal of Chemical and Engineering Data.